Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Introduction

 \section{Introduction}

-The twentieth century marked the advent of quantum mechanics, now regarded as the most accurate physical theory for predicting microscopic phenomena.\\ While its experimental successes are indisputable, its interpretation continues to fuel contemporary debates \cite{Laloe}.
+The twentieth century marked the advent of quantum mechanics, now regarded as the most accurate physical theory for predicting microscopic phenomena.
+While its experimental successes are indisputable, its interpretation continues to fuel contemporary debates \cite{Laloe}.
 One of the central issues in these debates relies in a contradiction between two levels of description : on the one hand, there is the manifestly realistic and local nature of the macroscopic world; on the other hand, the microscopic world as described by quantum mechanics, where these notions of realism and locality seem to be called into question.

 Here, \emph{locality} refers to the principle that the outcome of a measurement performed on a physical system cannot be influenced by actions or settings applied to a distant system outside its past light cone.
 In other words, in a local theory, all physical influences are mediated by signals propagating at finite speed, and measurement results are determined solely by local variables and interactions.
+By \emph{realism} we mean the assumption that physical systems possess objective properties that exist independently of observation, so that measurement outcomes are determined by the physical state of the system prior to measurement, possibly in a context-dependent way.
+Since the 1920s, this paradox has been a source of tension in the scientific community, and has lead to a division between scientists.
+On one side are the realists, who support the existence of hidden variables that provide an underlying determinism to the quantum formalism; on the other side, the proponents of the orthodox interpretation, who accept a fundamentally indeterministic character.